Liebranca/avtomat/docs/README.md

 - **Generators**: avtomat offers some metaprogramming utilities, among them is a built-in generated files and generator scripts manager.
 You simply specify the source script or binary, the destination file to be created, and optionally a list of dependencies for the source script or binary -- everything else is handled by the build script.

-- **Avto-FFI**: if a list of source or header files is provided for the purpose of creating bindings, then those files those files will be scanned for symbols, and bindings for other languages can later be created through a post build script.
-Currently, only Perl 5 is supported (through `FFI::Platypus`), but more languages will be added as needed.
+- **Avto-FFI**: if a list of source or header files is provided for the purpose of creating bindings, then those files will be scanned for symbols, and bindings for other languages can later be created through a post build script.
+Currently, Perl 5 is supported through `FFI::Platypus` and Python support through `ctypes` is being worked on; more languages will be added as needed.

 # USAGE